AwonAziz/music-visualizer/README.md

 just plop the html file given upwards into your browser.

-once you're in you can choose any audio from you device into "choose audio".
+once you're in you can choose any audio from your device into "choose audio".

-or alternatively use the mic to record on the spot.
+or alternatively use the mic to record on the spot. (if you can sing or something cool idk)

 there are three kinds of visualizers: Bars, waves and radical.
 (I dont intend on updating, your stuck with these)

 much thanks for checking it out